-Intro to Business (MWF w/EWW) BUS310

-Open to 10-11-12 1 credit Hawkeye Community College BUS102 3 credits

-Compass Cut Scores must be met.

-Students will provide their own transportation.

-This course is an introductory survey course which provides an overview of the major functions in business with relation to current social, economic, global, and environmental concerns.

-English in the World of Work (TR) ENG215

-Principles of Selling (Qtr1/3 w/ SM) BUS327

-Open to 10-11-12 1 credit Hawkeye Community College MKT140 3 credits

-This course has planned learning activities and experiences emphasizing the psychology of selling, the selling process, sales techniques, and selling as a professional career.

-Sports Marketing (Qtr 2/4 w/PS) BUS322

-Open to 11-12 1 credit Hawkeye Community College MKT198 3 credits

-Entrance requirements may apply.

-This course will explain the basics of sports marketing, research and delivery.
+Intro to Business (Qtr1/3 w/PR) BUS310 Open to 10-11-12 Hawkeye Community College BUS102 Compass Cut Scores must be met.
+1 credit 3 credits This course is an introductory survey course which pro overview of the major functions in business with relation social, economic, global, and environmental concern.s Principles of Retailing (QTR2/4 w/IB) BUS347 Open to 10-11-12 Hawkeye Community College MKT160 Organized learning activities emphasize the status environments, operations, locations, merchandising, p promotions.
+Principles of Selling (Qtr1/3, w/SM) BUS327 Open to 10-11-12 Hawkeye Community College MKT140 This course has planned learning activities and e emphasizing the psychology of selling, the selling prod techniques, and selling as a professional career.
+Sports Marketing (Otr2/4, w/PS) BUS322 Open to 10-11-12 Hawkeye Community College MKT198 Entrance requirements may apply.
+This course will explain the basics of sports marketing 1 credit 3 credits and delivery. j, ieseaiuli

-Principles of Marketing (Qtr1/3) BUS324
+Principles of Marketing (MWF w/EWW) 21-22SY BUS324 12-152-C-067-00

-Open to 10-11-12 Hawkeye Community College MKT110

-This course is an overview of the processes, problems and activities associated with the planning and executing the conception, pricing, promotion and distribution of ideas, goods and services to create exchanges.
+Open to 10-11-12 1 credit Hawkeye Community College MKT110 3 credits This course is an overview of the processes, problems and activities associated with the planning and executing the conception, pricing, promotion and distribution of ideas, goods and services to create exchanges.